desamtralized/LocalMoney/SOLANA-COMPLETION/EPIC6_TESTING_DOCUMENTATION.md

 - Migration guides from CosmWasm to Solana with compatibility matrices
 - Performance benchmarking and optimization analysis
 - Security audit preparation with comprehensive test coverage
+- No mock or stubs, just real transactions and queries

 ## EXAMPLES: